 The processing of plant materials for use in our products begins on harvest day.
-All work is completed by hand in small batches with the intention to create products of the highest quality.
+All work is completed by hand in small batches with the intention to craft products of the highest quality.

-– DRYING –We selectively and carefully dry our plant materials by placing them in a dedicated drying space away from direct light.
-Drying is done gently at temperatures of 75F-95F thereby sustaining a minimal loss of heat sensitive plant constituents.
-Herbs are frequently rotated during the drying process resulting in even and efficient drying.
+We selectively and carefully dry our plant materials by placing them in a dedicated drying space away from direct light.
+Drying of herbs is done gently at temperatures of 75F-95F thereby sustaining a minimal loss of heat sensitive plant constituents.
+Herbs are frequently rotated during the drying process, resulting in even and efficient drying.
 Each rotation includes an additional visual inspection to ensure the absence of foreign materials, and to prevent over drying.
-Upon completion of the drying process plant materials are stored within airtight food grade containers protected from exposure to sunlight within a temperature-controlled environment.
+Upon completion of the drying process plant materials are stored within airtight food grade containers, and protected from exposure to sunlight within a temperature-controlled environment.

 MORE ABOUT THE HARVEST . . .